 Deducting Loan Interest: It is possible to deduct the interest you pay on a student loan in some cases.
 This includes if you paid interest on a qualified student loan in 2008, if your filing status is single, or if your gross income is less than $70,000 and you weren't claimed as a dependent.

 Other tax breaks include special tax credits for students and parents, tax-free college savings accounts, and loan interest deductions.
 Make sure to check with a financial aid officer to see if you qualify for any of these breaks.
 You can also learn more about higher education tax breaks via the Federal Student Aid website.

 Are There Ways to Qualify for Financial Aid Without the FAFSA?

-Filling out a FAFSA may not be necessary for all types of aid, especially those not based on need or family income.
+Filling out the FAFSA may not be necessary for all types of aid, especially those not based on need or family income.
 When it comes to scholarships that many institutions award students, universities may award funding without considering a student’s FAFSA.

 Can I Receive Financial Aid as an Online Out-of-State Student?